Direct High-Resolution Imaging of Earth-Like Exoplanets: Alternative Direct-Imaging Techniques

 \subsection{Lunar Occultations}

-\paragraph{Technique and Resolution.} Lunar occultations take advantage of the Moon’s razor‐sharp limb: as a background source is hidden, the resulting light curve carries a one‐dimensional diffraction signature.
+\paragraph{Technique and Resolution:} Lunar occultations take advantage of the Moon’s razor-sharp limb: as a background source is hidden, the resulting light curve carries a one-dimensional diffraction signature.
 At optical wavelengths (\(\lambda\approx550\,\mathrm{nm}\)) and a lunar distance \(D_{\rm M}\approx3.84\times10^{8}\,\mathrm{m}\), the Fresnel scale is

 giving an angular resolution